siddhant-192/Project-Judge-My-Music/README.md

 ### Music Analysis

-The Roast Index analyzes your music preferences based on your top artists, top tracks, and genres.
+The application analyzes your music preferences based on your top artists, top tracks, and genres.
 This is achieved through integration with the Spotify Web API.

 ### Roast Generation